 Googlebot for smartphones will naturally recrawl a page as soon as they’re able to do so.
 Web sites can even make the results change faster through Fetch as Google in the Webmaster tools.
 The sooner the crawlers can index the mobile friendly site, the sooner the ranking will reflect it.

 There are a few more things Google wants people to remember regarding the update – ten to be exact.
-If you want to know more about them, you can contact us today, or explore the rest of our website to see what other services we can offer to help your online presence.
+If you want to know more about making your site mobile-friendly, you can contact us today, or explore the rest of our website to see what other services we can offer to help your online presence.